 Prospective international freshman and transfer students are held to the same academic admission standards as U.S. students.
 However, international students may have alternate or additional requirements.
 These are explained below.

 What We Look At

 To evaluate your readiness to succeed in an undergraduate academic program at Florida Tech, the Office of Undergraduate Admission will carefully review your:

-International applicants are not required to provide standardized test (SAT or ACT) scores, but it is highly recommended for admission and priority international scholarship consideration.
+International applicants are not required to provide standardized test (SAT or ACT) scores, but it is highly recommended for admission.

 Please remember that while proof of English Proficiency is not required for admission, it is required before an admitted student may obtain immigration documents and enroll in academic courses at Florida Tech.